Watch The Recipe Video

 - 4 to 6 tablespoons ice-cold water as needed

 This recipe makes pastry for one 10-inch pie circle, so if you are making a pie and want both a bottom and top crust, double the recipe and divide into two disks.

 - By hand: Mix the flour, sugar and salt together in a bowl.
 Use a pastry cutter to cut the cold butter into the flour, or pinch the butter in the flour with your fingers, until it has the consistency of coarse meal.

 - Add the lemon juice and 4 tablespoons of water, drizzling it as evenly over the flour as possible.
 Fold the dough together with your hands until you are able to collect it into a dough ball.
 You may need to add more water in order to get to this stage.

-- Shape the dough a disk.
-Wrap with plastic wrap and refrigerate for at least 30 minutes before proceeding to step 6.
+Shape the dough into a disk.
+Wrap with plastic wrap and refrigerate for at least 30 minutes before proceeding to step 7.

 - Using a food processor: Freeze the butter cubes for 15 minutes before starting.
 Blend the flour, sugar and salt together in the food processor bowl.
 Add the semi-frozen butter cubes and pulse together with the flour until the butter chunks in the flour are about the size of peas.